Alpengirl COVID-19 Information

 Will my camper get COVID-19 at camp?
 We cannot guarantee camper safety or a COVID-19-free environment at Alpengirl.
 It is a risk for everyone, and like other risks at camp, it can not be completely eliminated.
 Our endeavor is to manage the risks associated with our camp, including the risks of COVID-19, as best we can.
 Campers and parents are critical partners in this effort: please read Responsible Together: Alpengirl in COVID-19 – Our Disclosure and Camper/Parent Commitment.

 What if my camper develops symptoms of COVID-19 during camp?
-Symptomatic campers will be isolated from the group (in a tent or other location separate from others.
-Camp staff will provide care, seek outside medical advice, and follow COVID-19 illness guidelines, which may include evacuation from the trip.
-If evacuated, course remoteness, short duration of trip and logistics make it unlikely (and not guaranteed) that your camper will be able to re- join the group.
+Symptomatic campers will be isolated from the group - in a tent or other location separate from others.
+Camp staff will provide care, follow COVID-19 illness guidelines, and seek outside medical advice - which may include evacuation from the trip for medical evaluation and testing.
+If evacuated, course remoteness, short duration of trip and logistics make it unlikely (and not guaranteed) that your camper will be able to re-join the group.
 There is no base camp or facility available to care for campers that are not able stay on their trip.
 There is more about this in the 24 HOUR PICK-UP NOTICE section of the Registration Terms.

 What precautions are in place for camp staff?
-Alpengirl camp staff will follow the same procedures and policies as campers regarding COVID-19, and will teach and model them for campers.
-Prior to arrival at staff training, camp staff will be vaccinated, quarantine for 7 days and complete the Pre Camp Screening Form and take a PCR test.
+Alpengirl camp staff are vaccinated and will follow the same procedures and policies as campers regarding COVID-19, and will teach and model them for campers.
 At staff training, thorough review of all health, hygiene and wellness practices will prepare our staff to teach and monitor campers throughout the summer.
 Staff will continue to perform daily health check-ins throughout the summer.
 Staff will be following guidelines to limit exposure during days off, and will be aware of sick-leave and other employment policies.